Many organizations offer services. We offer solutions.

 Addressing low literacy is essential to lifting Americans out of poverty and building a stronger economy.
 Our goal is to include the entire community--business leaders, government officials, media, faith-based groups, community volunteers, educators, medical and legal professionals, adult learners, public and private funders and citizens of our community--in the discussion.

 Launching new programs and sustaining the momentum of current programs will require a significant financial investment.
 Failing to do so will cost even more.
-Funding enables programs to obtain much needed materials for classes, pays to to sponsor a student's GED® test, provides for training and technical support for instructors, and supports the recruitment and training of additional volunteers.
+Funding enables programs to obtain much needed materials for classes, pays to sponsor a student's High School Equivalency test, provides for training and technical support for instructors, and supports the recruitment and training of additional volunteers.